Simple-Robotics/proxsuite/doc/2-PROXQP_API/2-ProxQP_api.md

   </tr>
 </table>

 The dimensions of the problem (i.e., n is the dimension of primal variable x, n_eq the number of equality constraints, and n_in the number of inequality constraints) are used for allocating the space needed for the Qp object.
 The dense Qp object is templated by the floatting precision of the QP model (in the example above in C++ a double precision).
+Note that for model to be valid, the primal dimension (i.e., n) must be strictly positive.
+If it is not the case an assertion will be raised precising this issue.

 For loading ProxQP with sparse backend they are two possibilities:
 * one can use as before the dimensions of the QP problem (i.e., n, n_eq and n_in)